 Related archival materials

-Preferred Citation: [Item title], [item date], Nels A. Tornquist Papers, Box [number], Folder [Number or title], Morse Department of Speical Collections, Kansas State University Libraries.
+- Citation: [Item title], [item date], Nels A. Tornquist Papers, Box [number], Folder [number or title], Morse Department of Special Collections, Kansas State University Libraries.

 Archon Collection ID